Amadace/AmadaceFileCopier/README.md

 <img width="894" alt="image" src="https://github.com/Amadace/AmadaceFileCopier/assets/167440476/7143eafc-0cea-40e1-bf53-8ed03c55ab2b">

 <br><br>
-<b>Installation Tip:</b> Apple by default blocks apps which they have not approved (for which they charge $99).
+<b>Installation Tip:</b> Apple, by default, blocks apps which they have not approved (for which they charge $99).
 Therefore, to open this app, you have to go to settings, Privacy & Security, and click "Open Anyway" as follows:<br>
 ![image](https://github.com/Amadace/AmadaceFileCopier/assets/167440476/5d8a7b4b-847a-4e29-81ac-ccfade301ff8)
 <br><br>
 Note: